 - Sieve the ground almonds and powdered sugar and then blend together until they are a very fine consistency and completely combined.

-- Make the almond paste by mixing the egg white with the ground almond/powdered sugar mixture until it is fully incorporated.
+- Make the almond paste by mixing the egg white with the food coloring and pumpkin pie spices and the ground almond/powdered sugar mixture until it is fully incorporated.

 Italian meringue